munhyunsu/WallpaperManager/README.md

 - (Pending) Display the number of images in downloads directory
   - It has some performance issue, so it pend until someone request it.
 - (Optimization) The common code like load tags, search downloaded images, and so on are functionalized.
-- (Optimization) The code about the load ban database is utilized in utils.py.

 ### The contributed feature(or incoming)
 - None